luhao007/WoW-Addons/AddOns/Overachiever/readme.txt

 - Suggestions Tab:
 -- You can now auto-track suggested achievements.
 Shift+alt+click on an achievement in the Suggestions tab to toggle its flag.
 When you enter a location where a flagged achievement is suggested, it will automatically be tracked.
 It is untracked when you leave the area.
 -- Enter "autotracked" into the Location field to see all achievements you've flagged for auto-tracking.
 - Reworked the auto-tracking system.
-It should more intelligently handle which achievements are tracked, factoring in the number of available slots (exludes slots taken up by non-auto-tracked achievements) and priority levels.
+It should more intelligently handle which achievements are tracked, factoring in the number of available slots (excludes slots taken up by non-auto-tracked achievements) and priority levels.
 -- If the tracking limit is reached, then lower priority achievements may be untracked to make space for higher priority ones.
 -- Timed achievements have priority over exploration and suggested achievements.
 -- Manually tracked achievements should not be automatically untracked.
 (This should already have been the case but may have failed under certain atypical circumstances.)